-In general, the products and services will fall into one of four categories as a result of the Services Review: eligible, conditionally eligible, partially eligible, or not eligible.
+In general, the products and services will fall into one of four categories as a result of Initial Review: eligible, conditionally eligible, partially eligible, or ineligible.

 Eligible products and services.
-The services reviewer determines whether the products and services in a funding request are eligible for discounts based on entries in the Eligible Services List for the funding year and other program guidance.
+The initial reviewer determines whether the products and services in a funding request are eligible for discounts based on entries in the Eligible Services List for the funding year and other program guidance.
 Eligible products and services also must be used by eligible entities in eligible locations for eligible purposes.
-Determinations on these issues occur in other parts of the Initial Review process.
+Determinations on these issues occur during the Initial Review process.

-If one or more of the products and/or services in a funding request appear to be conditionally eligible, partially eligible, or ineligible, the services reviewer must perform additional review work.
+If one or more of the products and/or services in a funding request appear to be conditionally eligible, partially eligible, or ineligible, the initial reviewer must perform additional review work.
+For example: